How agile is your organization? Get your free agile readiness assessment!

 Adopting agile methods such as Scrum and DevOps has been proven beneficial for agile teams: They enhance their ability to respond to changing business needs, increase project visibility, improve team morale, and enhance productivity, to name a few.

-In particular agile tools can be applied in five use cases
+In particular agile tools can be applied in six use cases

 - Instant Team Communication